openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

 This command can be run without any arguments to prompt the user with configuration options to choose from.
-These configuration options are taken from the input :term:`Generic Configuration` files in the :term:`registry`.
+These configuration options are taken from the input :term:`Configuration Template` files in the :term:`registry`.

 .. note::